Islay Travel and Local Transport Information

 Hebridean Air Services - Oban - Colonsay - Islay

 Hebridean Air Services operate a Tuesday and Thursday day return service from Oban and Colonsay to Islay.
-This is a new service running since June 2010.
+This service is running since June 2010.
 The aircraft will depart Oban at 0805, routing through Colonsay to Islay.
 This will give Colonsay residents the opportuntiy of flying to Islay to connect with the FlyBe service to Glasgow.
 Islay residents will also have the availability of a day return sevice to Oban departing Islay at 0930 and departing Oban for Islay at 1510.
 Passengers intending to use the Air Service at Islay, should use the long term car park, available free of charge, where there is located a portakabin for the use of Hebridean Air Services passengers.
 This is great idea for a daytrip to Oban.
 Standard rates are £65, the early bird rate with limited seats is £50.

 For more information check out the website at www.hebrideanair.co.uk